1958: Cliff Richard played his first concert with the band that later became known as The Shadows, who at the time were known as the Drifters.

 1968: The Beach Boys began a tour of the US with Indian meditation guru Maharishi Mahesh Yogi at the Washington Coliseum in Washington, D.C..
 Shows were split between performances by the Beach Boys and a lecture on transcendental meditation by the Maharishi.
 The tour was originally intended to span nearly thirty shows at primarily college venues across the country, but after three days and five concerts, the venture was abandoned after poor ticket sales, poor sound systems, under-rehearsed backing musicians, the Beach Boys’ out-of-tune singing, audiences’ hostile reaction to the Maharishi’s segment, and the Maharishi’s preoccupation with making a documentary film about himself.

-1969: Sly and the Family Stone’s fourth album Stand! was released.
-Considered the group’s artistic high-point, the LP became the band’s most commercially successful album to date.
+1969: Sly and the Family Stone released their fourth studio album, Stand!.
+Considered the group’s artistic high-point, it was issued just before their performance at the Woodstock Festival and became the band’s most commercially successful LP.

-1969: Three Dog Night’s cover of Harry Nilsson’s “One” entered the Billboard Hot 100 chart.
-It was the band’s second single and became their first top 10 hit, reaching #5 in the US and #4 in Canada.
+1969: Three Dog Night’s second single, a cover of Harry Nilsson’s “One,” entered the Billboard Hot 100 chart.
+It became their first top 10 hit, reaching #5 in the US and #4 in Canada.

 1969: “In the Ghetto” by Elvis Presley entered the Billboard Hot 100, where it later reached #3.
 The record was Presley’s first US top 10 hit in four years and first in three years in the UK.

-1969: Both “Bad Moon Rising” and its B-side “Lodi,” the first single from Creedence Clearwater Revival’s third LP Green River, entered the Billboard Hot 100 chart.
+1969: The first single from Creedence Clearwater Revival’s third studio album, Green River, “Bad Moon Rising” backed with “Lodi,” entered the Billboard Hot 100 chart.
 “Bad Moon Rising” later reached #2 in June and became the group’s first UK #1 in September, while “Lodi” peaked at #52 on the Billboard chart.

-1975: Chicago started a two week run at #1 on the Billboard pop chart with their third LP to top the chart, Chicago VIII.
+1975: Chicago started two weeks at #1 on the Billboard pop chart with their third LP to top the chart, Chicago VIII.

 1976: Paul McCartney made his first concert appearance in the US in almost ten years when Wings kicked off their 31-date Wings Over America tour at the Tarrant County Convention Center in Fort Worth, TX.
 The best performances from the tour were overdubbed and compiled, for release as the triple album Wings Over America.
 In 1980, footage from the Seattle, New York, and Los Angeles shows was released in theaters as the concert film Rockshow.